tttapa/docker-arm-cross-toolchain/README.md

 Note that this is not at all true for the C standard library, `libc.so`.
 The C standard library is tightly coupled to the rest of the system, and cannot be replaced by a newer version.

+## Common issues

+- `/usr/lib/aarch64-linux-gnu/libstdc++.so.6: version GLIBCXX_3.4.33 not found`:
+  This means that the available version of the C++ standard library is too old.
+  See [§Deployment](#deployment) for instructions to resolve this issue.
+- `/lib64/libc.so.6: version ``GLIBC_2.27' not found`:
+  Your operating system is too old.
+Use a newer operating system, or an older version of the toolchain.
+Note that upgrading glibc is not possible.
+- `Could NOT find Threads (missing: Threads_FOUND)`:
+  See https://github.com/tttapa/RPi-Cross-Cpp-Development/issues/2#issuecomment-1431703892 for a fix.